briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 ## 124.15   Administration of claims

-1. _(A)_ As used in this section, "claim" means a claim for an amount payable to the Municipality that arises pursuant to the Municipality’s income tax imposed in accordance with this Chapter.
+1. _(A)_ As used in this section, "claim" means a claim for an amount payable to the Municipality that arises pursuant to the Municipality's income tax imposed in accordance with this Chapter.

 2. _(B)_ Nothing in this Chapter prohibits a Tax Administrator from doing either